Classification of Rigid Irregular $G_2$-Connections

 \section{Abstract}

-Using the Katz-Arinkin algorithm we give a complete classification of irreducible rigid irregular connections on a punctured $\PP^1_\IC$ having differential Galois group $G_2$, the exceptional simple algebraic group.
+Using the Katz-Arinkin algorithm we give a classification of irreducible rigid irregular connections on a punctured $\PP^1_\IC$ having differential Galois group $G_2$, the exceptional simple algebraic group, and slopes having numerator $1$.
 In addition to hypergeometric systems and their Kummer pull-backs we construct families of $G_2$-connections which are not of these types.